AlperenAygun/AlperenAygun/README.md

 UPDATE(29/08/2022): I started my second internship.

-- I am going to create project in Flutter with using elasticsearch.
+- I am going to create project in Flutter with using elasticsearch in that internship.